 How long will the Momentum 2020 Scholarship be offered?

-The scholarship will be available for up to 20,000+ undergraduate students for May, June, July, and August 2020 course starts.
+The scholarship will be available for up to 20,000+ undergraduate students for course starts through June 2021.

 What forms of payment are accepted?

 We accept MasterCard, Visa, and Discover, as well as e-checks.
 Contact firstname.lastname@example.org with questions or if you need assistance.
 Federal student aid through APUS is not available.
 In limited circumstances, military tuition assistance may be available; please contact your education service officer or counselor.
 Visiting students wishing to use veteran benefits should contact their home institution for guidance.

 Can I use any other offer in combination with this, like an employer-sponsored grant?